 While these aren’t official, they have a big pro.
 You can write on them end them easily erase it.
-These way the dungeon master can indicate some changes to the terrain as well.
+This way, the dungeon master can indicate some changes to the terrain as well.

 D&D Gift Guide: Books

-Books are always great gift and most of the D&D crowd loves to read.
+Books are always a great gift, and most of the D&D crowd loves to read.
 I prepared various suggestions for what your recipient might like.

 - Author: R. A. Salvatore